-Ratio for category one and two visits
+Ratio for category 1 and 2 visits

-Ratio for category three visits
+Ratio for category 3 visits

 These figures are for guide purposes only and reflect the minimum requirement.
 Schools in Haringey often exceed these levels to ensure the safety of pupils and students alike.
 The adults may be members of staff and/or parent volunteers.
 Volunteers will be carefully selected and be known to other adults and pupils on the visit.
-Volunteers for residential visits will have been screened for criminal convictions in the same way that permanent staffs in education establishments are checked.
+Volunteers for residential visits will have been screened for criminal convictions in the same way that permanent staff in educational establishments are checked.
 Volunteers will not be left alone to be in charge of a group - they will always be with a recognised school staff member.